fcol95/pio_xiao_esp32s3_ntc/README.md

 # Platformio XIAO ESP32S3 Modbus Slave Exploration
-This exploration project is to test the integration of esp-modbus in server(slave) configuration on the XIAO ESP32S3 connected on WIFI using the ESP-IDF example connection configuration.
+This exploration project is to test the integration of an NTC temperature sensor on the XIAO ESP32S3.
-Run ESP-IDF menuconfig to set WIFI SSID and password for the ESP32 to connect to your LAN before compiling and running.
+It reports the temperature sensing through the logging interface!

 # Seeed Xiao ESP32-S3 references:
 https://docs.platformio.org/en/latest//boards/espressif32/seeed_xiao_esp32s3.html